-Einhard (c.
-775-840), a Frankish scholar and contemporary of Charlemagne, wrote a biography of the emperor after his death.
+Einhard, a Frankish scholar and contemporary of Charlemagne, wrote a biography of the emperor after his death.
 In the work, titled “Vita Karoli Magni (Life of Charles the Great),” he described Charlemagne as “broad and strong in the form of his body and exceptionally tall without, however, exceeding an appropriate measure…His appearance was impressive whether he was sitting or standing despite having a neck that was fat and too short, and a large belly.”

-As emperor, Charlemagne proved to be a talented diplomat and able administrator of the vast area he controlled.
+As Holy Roman Emperor, Charlemagne proved to be a talented diplomat and able administrator of the vast area he controlled.
 He promoted education and encouraged the Carolingian Renaissance, a period of renewed emphasis on scholarship and culture.

 In addition to learning, Charlemagne was interested in athletic pursuits.
 Known to be highly energetic, he enjoyed hunting, horseback riding and swimming.
 Aachen held particular appeal for him due to its therapeutic warm springs.